histrio/tuxcare-documentation/docs/tuxcare/README.md

 [Enterprise Support for AlmaLinux](/enterprise-support-for-almalinux/) provides a TuxCare-vetted repository of AlmaLinux updates with 16 years of support coverage, minimizes vulnerability windows with rebootless security patches and helps to avoid costly upfront support package fees with pay-as-you-go hourly support bundles.

+TuxCare provides the AlmaLinux community with FIPS 140-3 certification for AlmaLinux 9.2.
+Organizations requiring FIPS-certified AlmaLinux deployments or those operating under compliance regimes with similar requirements (e.g., PCI DSS, HIPAA) can download and install [FIPS-validated cryptographic packages for AlmaLinux 9.2](/enterprise-support-for-almalinux/fips/) (including the kernel and OpenSSL) for free.